jmeehan16/sstore-doc/source/intro.rst

 Running Example (Voter w/ Leaderboards)
 ---------------------------------------

 S-Store comes with a number of benchmarks, including a simple streaming example meant to showcase the functionalities of S-Store.
-This benchmark, votersstoreexample, mimics an online voting competition in which the audience votes for their favorite contestant, a sliding window is generated of the current leaderboard, and periodically, based on who has the least votes in that moment, a contestant is removed from the running.
+This benchmark, called votersstoreexample in the code, mimics an online voting competition in which the audience votes for their favorite contestant, a sliding window is generated of the current leaderboard, and periodically, based on who has the least votes in that moment, a contestant is removed from the running.

 .. image:: images/voter3sp.png
    :height: 300px
    :width: 600px
    :align: center

-This workload can be broken down into three stored procedures: Vote (collect the audience's votes), Generate Leaderboard (update the sliding window), and Delete Contestant (remove the lowest contestant every X votes).
+This workload can be broken down into three stored procedures:

+**Vote** - This procedure validates and records a new vote for a contestant, then passes the vote downstream.

+**GenerateLeaderboard** - This procedure creates a sliding window that indicates the current leaderboard of who has the most/least votes.

+**DeleteContestant** - When a specific number of votes has been collected, the contestant with the fewest votes will be removed.

+As shown in the diagram above, each procedure shares state with other procedures, making it necessary to use transactions for correct state management.
+By default, the benchmark takes a single tuple per batch, but can be configured to instead operate on larger batches of tuples.